 How could I try simulation?

 The SimScale Public Projects Library has a wide selection of free simulation templates.
 You can use any of them by copying and following the setup.
 You can use the existing CAD model or upload your own to test different scenarios.
-Get free unlimited access to this library, as well as to all the platform’s features, by signing up for the free Community Plan or the Professional Plan with a 14-day trial.
 The pricing is individually packaged based on your needs, which means you only pay for what you use.
 Give it a free try!